Jagat05/Jagat05/README.md

 - 💻 Final year B.Sc.
 CSIT Student at *Kailali Multiple Campus*
 - 🚀 Focused on **MERN stack** and modern web development
 - 🎨 Skilled in **Graphic Design** (logos, pamphlets, cards)
-- 🐾 Proud dog lover and productivity enthusiast
+- 🐾 When I’m not coding, I enjoy watching movies, working out, reading & listening to novels and inspiring books — and spending time with my dogs.

 ---